BG5CPU/AxxBxu.test/README.md

 `SimC/Quadrotor08.m` is for **Section V-A** in the paper.

 `SimE` is for **Section V-B** in the paper.
+It includes Gazebo simulation and physical experiment.

 The size of `ros.bag` is too big.
 It is available [here](https://nusu-my.sharepoint.com/:f:/g/personal/li_ld_nus_edu_sg/Esiid6VxqM9AnskADErBVK8BECar4wHoJvvaXhQw8TRjeQ?e=KSHiYJ)

-The folders `SimA/` and `SimD/` contains test code and can be ignored.
+> Note: The folders `SimA/` and `SimD/` contains test code and can be ignored.